Photo by Michael Zagaris / San Francisco 49ers

 Kaepernick has chose to stay silent since the controversy drove him out of the league.
 He also filed a grievance in November of 2017 against the NFL for blackballing him out of an NFL job.
 Despite stepping out of the limelight, Kaepernick’s message continues on through other athletes and NFL players who agree with his stance.

-The Seattle Seahawks had a workout setup with Kaepernick during the 2018 offseason, but the workout was cancelled after Kaepernick said he would continue to kneel if he was signed to a contract.
+The Seattle Seahawks had a workout setup with Kaepernick during the 2018 offseason, but the workout was cancelled after Kaepernick said he would continue to kneel if he was signed.

 Patriotism comes in many forms, whether it be standing for the National Anthem and waving the flag or advocating for civil rights in a country where it is an inalienable right to have freedom of speech, whether it be literal or symbolic.
 Kaepernick only took advantage of his rights for which the military has armed him with and maximized his rights to its fullest potential.